Jewish Cossacks: Historical records

 The responsa of Joel Särkes discusses "Berakha the Hero", who fought in the ranks of Petro Sahaidachny's Cossacks and fell in battle against the Muscovites.
-The deposition of Berakha's fellow-cossack "Joseph son of Moses" in the rabbinical court-case of Berakha's widow's permission to remarry states that there were at least 11 Jews in the cossack ranks of the Sahaidachny army in the battle in which Berakha was killed.
+The deposition of Berakha's fellow-cossack "Joseph son of Moses" in the rabbinical court-case of Berakha's widow's permission to remarry states that there were at least 11 Jews in the Cossack ranks of Sahaidachny's army in the battle in which Berakha was killed.
 In 1637, Ilyash (Elijah) Karaimovich was one of the officers of the registered Cossacks, and became their "starosta" (elder) after the execution of Pavlyuk.
-Karaimovich is presumed to be born a Karaim (a Turkic ethnic group adherent to Karaite Judaism.)
+Karaimovich is presumed to have been born a Crimean Karaite, a Turkic ethnic group adherent to Karaite Judaism.

 In 1594, a Jew known only by his first name Moses served as a deputy to Stanislav Khlopitsky, the Cossack emissary to the court of Emperor Rudolph II.
 Both Khlopitsky and Moses took oath on the Cossack Host's behalf in their treaty with the Emperor.

 Historian of the Cossacks Yuri Mytsyk describes a case in which, in 1602, a Jew from the town of Berestye converted to Christianity and joined Zaporozhian Host.
-His children and property were seized by the qahal, and he had to apply to king Sigismund III for assistance in restitution of his children and property.
-His quest was successful, and his children joined him.
+His children and property were seized by the qahal, and he had to apply to king Sigismund III for assistance in their restitution.
+His quest was successful, and his children rejoined him.

 Saul Borovoy

 In the 1930s, a cache containing a large number of documents written in Hebrew and Ukrainian written in Hebrew script was found by the historian and linguist Saul Borovoy (ru) in the archives of the Zaporozhian Sich.
 Kept at the State Archive in Moscow since the razing of the Sich by General Peter Tekeli in 1775, the documents dealt with foreign and fiscal policies of the Sich, and evidenced not only the presence of (presumably converted) Jews in the upper stratum of the Cossack society (at least 4 are mentioned by name in the Borovoy dissertation), but also in the regiments as well.

 The Sich Archive became the basis of Borovoy's 1940 tripartite doctoral dissertation.
 Parts I and II were published in 1940 in Leningrad and 1941 in Moscow respectively.
-Borovoy could not return to this subject in the post-War anti-semitic climate in Soviet Union, and the 3rd part of his dissertation was never printed and the typographic sets already assembled were destroyed.
+Borovoy could not return to this subject in the anti-semitic postwar climate in Soviet Union, and the 3rd part of his dissertation was never printed and the typographic sets already assembled were destroyed.
 Borovoy's articles on the subject first came under attack from the anti-Semitic circles in Soviet academia, because his research refuted the label of cowardice and timidity commonly applied to the Jews by the anti-Semites.
 Borovoy demonstrated that Jewish society in Poland became polarized due to a large stratum of destitute Jews that were marginalized by the Qahal, and these Jews were likely to lapse and seek their fortunes with the Cossacks.
 Later Borovoy was criticized by some Jewish circles unwilling to admit the class-related antagonism that made possible Jewish presence on the Cossacks' side.